-Also known as: Pax6-5A,6\ Sequence is not available
+Also known as: Pax6-5A,6

+Sequence is not available

-So I hope you will agree that the UniProtKB count stands at a very modest 2, plus a ghost.
+So I hope you will agree that the UniProtKB confident isoform count stands at a very modest 2, plus a ghost.

-To visualise the differences between the 2 isoforms with sequence, click on the button at the top of the Sequences section.
+To visualise the differences between the 2 isoforms with sequence, click on the Sequences section.
 After deep thought and much fumbling, UniProtKB will multiply align all the isoform sequences for you.
 As there are only 2 in this case, this will appear very similar to a Pairwise alignment.
 Highlight the DNA binding regions and the Domains.